-But with the emergence of compelling business applications now delivered as software as a service (SaaS) and the growth of browser applications, there is now an opportunity for the IT industry to look at whether it is now time to drop the Windows GUI for a more lightweight internet browser interface.
+But the emergence of compelling business applications now delivered as software as a service (SaaS) and the growth of browser applications presents an opportunity for the IT industry to look at whether it is now time to drop the Windows GUI for a more lightweight internet browser interface.

 The widely used Windows 7 operating system will come to the end of its support lifecycle in January 2020, giving businesses less than two years to migrate.

-As Computer Weekly has previously reported, industry experts regard the Windows 7 deadline as an opportunity to re-evaluate desktop computing.
+Industry experts regard the Windows 7 end of life deadline as an opportunity to re-evaluate desktop computing.
 From an IT management perspective, Windows 10 should not simply be regarded as the next iteration of the Windows operating system.
-The operating system’s patching, updating and security are managed directly by Microsoft, rather than an internal IT administrator.
+The OS’s patching, updating and security are managed directly by Microsoft, rather than an internal IT administrator.

-Computacenter describes this as “evergreen computing” and it believes Microsoft will be managing Windows, changing the role of desktop IT support.
+Computacenter describes this as “evergreen computing”, and it believes Microsoft will manage Windows, changing the role of desktop IT support.

 Alternative desktop strategy

-This is an opportunity to reassess how to run desktop IT, which is why the industry is beginning to see interest in an alternative desktop strategy.
+This is an opportunity for CIOs to reassess how to run desktop IT, which is why the industry is beginning to see interest in an alternative desktop strategy.

-Given that there will be a subset of users who use their Windows machine to run predominantly browser-based and SaaS applications, is Windows still the best option for desktop IT?
+Given that there will be a subset of users who run predominantly browser-based and SaaS applications on their Windows machines, the question is, will Windows still the best option for desktop IT?

 But it is not necessary to buy a physical Chromebook to run and pilot Chrome OS.
 That is where Neverware fits in.

-The company has announced it has entered into an agreement to acquire Flint Innovations, the UK-based company behind Flint OS, another Chromium operating system.
+More recently, the company entered into an agreement to acquire Flint Innovations, the UK-based company behind Flint OS, another Chromium operating system.
 The deal is expected to close by the end of this month.